uzhdag/pathpy/README.rst

 Unifying the modelling and analysis of path statistics and temporal networks, pathpy provides efficient methods to extract causal or time-respecting paths from time-stamped network data.
-The current PyPI module pathpy2 supersedes the packages pyTempnets as well as version 1.0 of pathpy.
+The current package distributed via the PyPI name pathpy2 supersedes the packages pyTempnets as well as version 1.0 of pathpy.

 pathpy facilitates the analysis of temporal correlations in time series data on networks.
 It uses model selection and statistical